Floer trajectories and stabilizing divisors: Floer trajectories

 A degree map on the set of intersection points is induced from gradings on the Lagrangians.
-Suppose that $X$ is equipped with an $N$-fold Maslov cover $\Lag^N(X) \to \Lag(X)$ for some positive integer $N$; recall from Seidel \cite[Lemma 2.6]{se:gr} that $(X,\omega)$ admits an $N$-fold Maslov covering iff $N$ divides twice the minimal Chern number.
+Suppose that $X$ is equipped with an $N$-fold Maslov cover $\Lag^N(X) \to \Lag(X)$ for some positive integer $N$; recall from Seidel \cite[Lemma 2.6]{se:gr} that $(X,\omega)$ admits an $N$-fold Maslov covering if and only if $N$ divides twice the minimal Chern number.
 A {\em grading} of a Lagrangian $L$ is a lift of the canonical section $L \to \Lag(X)$ to $\Lag^N(X)$.
 Given gradings on $L_0,L_1$, the intersection set $\cI(L_0,L_1)$ is equipped with a {\em degree map}

 Denote by $\cI(L_0,L_1)_k = \{ x \in \cI(L_0,L_1) \ |\ | x| = k \}$ the subset of degree $k$ so that

 The Floer cochains form a cyclically-graded group generated by the time-one periodic trajectories.
 Let $\Lambda$ be the universal Novikov field in a formal parameter $q$,